 - and in many children, hyperactivity (A.D.H.D.).

-ADHD is the advance stage of the disorder.
+ADHD is the advanced stage of the disorder.
 This is very common in our classroom.
 Our children today can’t stay in a single place for more than five minutes.
 Detecting symptoms differs from case to case, and the more severe, the earlier the diagnosis.

 - 8 years old: the average age of diagnosis for children with mild ADHD